sheaDurgin/NLP23/Lab7/README.md

 In this notebook, we will be performing sentiment analysis on tweets about airlines using a Long Short-Term Memory (LSTM) neural network.
 The dataset we will be using is the Twitter US Airline Sentiment dataset from Kaggle.

-The dataset contains 14,772 tweets, although we ignore ones with words that aren't in the Word2Vec model.
+The dataset contains 14,772 tweets.
 Each tweet is labeled as positive, negative, or neutral.
 We will be treating this as a classification problem and building a model that can classify each tweet into one of the three sentiment categories.

 ## Table of Contents